-Summary: This annotated bibliography of approximately 50 books focusing on a wealth of important designs, guides, case studies of teacher research, and much more was compiled by NWP’s Teacher Inquiry Community.
-Although published in 2007, it provides a rich resource for individual teacher researchers and those planning on leading teacher inquiry projects and professional development.
+Summary: Compiled by NWP’s Teacher Inquiry Community, this annotated bibliography of approximately 50 books offers a wealth of important designs, guides, case studies, and much more.
+It provides a rich resource for individual teacher researchers and those planning on leading teacher inquiry projects and professional development.

 Original Date of Publication: July 2007